 Real estate sales practices in California emphasizing the daily activities of agents and brokers, some of their key legal responsibilities, professional ethics, and how real estate sales agents achieve their greatest success.
 Meets the State requirement as one of three courses for the RE salesperson's license.
-Also, accepted for credit for the broker's license.
+(This is a required course for the license examination.)
+Also, accepted for credit for the broker's license examination.
 Letter Grade Only.
 Degree Credit.

 R.E.
-121 LEGAL ASPECTS OF REAL ESTATE I
+121 LEGAL ASPECTS OF REAL ESTATE

-Legal aspects of real estate brokerage, real estate sales, property management, real estate ownership, building of an estate, and related topics, along with a study of the facts and principles of California Real Estate Law.
-(Meets the State requirements as one course required to obtain salesperson's license.
-Meets the requirement for one of the required courses for obtaining a broker's license.)
+Legal aspects of real estate brokerage, real estate sales, real estate ownership, property management, and related topics, along with a study of the facts and principles of California Real Estate Law.
+(This course has been accepted by the California State Bureau of Real Estate for credit towards sales agent and broker license examinations.)
 Letter Grade Only.
 Degree Credit.

 R.E.
-131 REAL ESTATE FINANCE I
+131 REAL ESTATE FINANCE

-Practices, customs, law, and regulation relating to mortgage lending and the financing of real estate, with emphasis on financing private residences in California.
-Real Estate Finance in its context including some legal, financial, industry, regulatory, and historical considerations.
-(This course has been accepted by the California State Board of Real Estate for credit towards the sales agent and broker licenses.)
+Law, regulations, practices, and customs relating to the financing of real estate, with emphasis on the financing private residences in California.
+Real Estate Finance in its context including some key legal, financial, monetary, industry, regulatory, and historical considerations.
+(This course has been accepted by the California Bureau of Real Estate for credit towards the sales agent and broker licenses.)
 Letter Grade Only.
 Degree Credit.